martinchernyavskiy/Notes/CS/Hardware/ECE 252/Sequential Logic and Flip-Flops.md

 - Flip-flop can update its stored value only on the positive (rising) edge of the clock signal

 ### Flip-Flop Behavior
-- D flip-flop updates when the clock transitions from 0 to 1
+- D flip-flop updates when the clock transitions from 0 to 1, thus it's edge sensitive
 -